lobre/nix-home/README.md

 I have decided to use a home-manager module to do so.
 This module defines the colors that are then referenced in all necessary configuration files using regular nix variables fetched from the theme module.

 You can check the implementation in `home/gui/theme.nix`.
+It also references fonts and a special urgent color.

 To help discovering and applying new themes, I like using the `terminal.sexy` web utility.
 I just need to translate the generated theme to my `theme.nix` file, which is a simple operation.
 Then, I execute `home-manager switch -b bak` and my desktop suddenly repaints.